CodersSquad/fc-pacman/README.md

 - **Free Lab Bonus**

   You get cat an extra bonus if you implement an Artificial Intelligence algorithm in enemies behaviour for finding the pacman location, trace the route and follow it.
+This AI must be documented in the `ARCHITECTURE.md` file.